janx/yeoman-marionette-demo/README.md

 Each view is given a template (in any template language).
 Events can be bind to views, Marionette will take care of binding/events clear when you replace views (I guess it's regions do the job).

+Views respond to dom events, but they should not be responsible for processing those events.
+Instead, views pass necessary informations to controller by triggering new events.
+Controller then coordinate everything needed to respond to user actions.

 Events is used to communicate between Views/Controllers/Routers, never call methods in other components directly.

 Persistence Override